systelab/systelab-components/README.md

 Use of [Ivy](https://angular.io/guide/ivy), applications that uses this library have to use Angular 12 and Ivy rendering.

 Added --noImplicitOverride flag to allow override methods and get error for unintentionally overrides https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-3.html#override-and-the---noimplicitoverride-flag

+## Version 14 Angular X

+Tree component migrated to use Angular CDK Tree

+1. Add CdkTreeModule to modules using Tree components

+2. Replace abstract-tree-status.component.html for abstract-tree.component.html

+3. Replace

+   import { TreeNode } from 'primeng/api';

+   for

+   import { TreeNode } from 'systelab-components';

+4. Review any usages and overrides of CSS classes related to previous PrimeNG Tree (p-tree, p-treenode-label, ...)